seagullbird/blog-source/content/posts/headr-architecture.md

 ![](/images/headr-architecture-architecture.png)

 That's it.
-That's Headr's architecture.
+That's Headr's architecture (version zero).

 To be continued…